racine-p-a/victoria2_linux_mod_manager/README.md

 ## TODOs

-Make the interface less ugly.
+- Make the interface less ugly.
-Make it more error resilient.

-Make it configurable.
-- where to store the run file

-Place logs in interface
-- failure to find the proton run file and/or directory
+- The logs do not work.